abradinjapan/wave/README.md

 There are no commas between arguments, just whitespace.

+## Types

+There is no system of types, rather instead of relying on a type system to determine how to operate on data, it all depends on the statement you apply to the data that counts.

+Every variable is simply a 64-bit integer that can be used for any purpose.

 ## Functions

 In order to declare a function, you simply must repeat the statement syntax, followed by an equals sign, followed by a scope that contain your statements.